 This page lists the current lecture series, with a view back through 2009.
-(An archival list of lectures delivered between 1996 and 2008 is also provided.)
+(An archival list of lectures through 1996 is also provided.)
 For information about purchase and download of past lectures presented at the Gnostic Society, go to BC Recordings, an audio publishing effort advancing the work of Dr. Hoeller since 1979.

 2013 Lecture Schedule

 The great mythologist Joseph Campbell in his two books "Myths to Live By" and "The Inner Reaches of Outer Space" has pointed the way to new creative mythologies for our time.
 These three lectures will explore some of these motifs.

 December 6: Myths of War and Peace: In the present world of radical conflict, it may be useful to observe the mythological aspects of war and peace, based in part on Joseph Campbell's essay on the subject.

 December 13: Myths of Creation and Destruction: Today we see much preoccupation with end-time scenarios.
 The Gnostic Christ says in the Gospel of Thomas: "Know ye then the beginning that you inquire about the end?"
 The connection of end and beginning in Mythic Reality will be explained.

 December 20: The Myth of Reality: The nascent new myth, envisioned by Campbell and Eliade bears a remarkable similarity to the monomyth of the Gnosis.

 November 2013: The Mystical Spirit of Classical Antiquity